Effect of detailed information in Minority Game: Optimality of 2-day memory and enhanced efficiency due to random exogenous data: Introduction

-Agent-based models of complex adaptive systems have, in recent times, attracted significant attention from researchers in diverse areas and find applications in a variety of fields ranging from economics and social sciences to computer science and evolutionary biology \cite{arthur_1999,levin_1998,miller_2007,perez_2006,ijspeert_2004,helbing_2012,guttmann_2011,huang_2015}.
-One of the best-known models of such a system is the Minority Game (MG) \cite{challet_1997,challet_1998}, that shows a non-trivial collective behaviour resulting from a mean-field type interaction between heterogeneous agents who compete for limited resources.
-In MG, agents benefit by being in the minority which makes it a model of competition for limited resources among agents - an important feature of many systems ranging from financial markets and traffic to animal foraging \cite{moro_2004}.
-MG was introduced as a variant of Brian Arthur's El Farol bar problem \cite{arthur_1994}, and may be considered as the \textquoteleft Ising model\textquoteright\; of agent-based complex adaptive systems.
-The behaviour of the model has been well understood by a variety of analytical frameworks, such as the crowd-anticrowd theory \cite{hart_2001_1,hart_2001_2}, the replica method \cite{challet_2000_1,marsili_2000,marsili_2001} and the generating functional formalism \cite{coolen_2004,coolen_2006}.
+The Minority Game (MG) is one of the best-known examples of an agent-based model of a complex adaptive system.
+It was introduced as a variant of Brian Arthur's El Farol bar problem \cite{arthur_1994, arthur_1999} and from its inception by Challet and Zhang in 1997 \cite{challet_1997}, continues to attracted significant attention from researchers in diverse areas ranging from physics and computer science to social science and economics \cite{perez_2006, miller_2007,guttmann_2011,helbing_2012, bikas_2014,yang_2014,dong_2014,huang_2015,huang_2015_0,li_2016}.
+The feature of MG whereby agents benefit by being in the minority makes it a model of competition for limited resources among agents - an important feature of many systems ranging from financial markets and traffic to animal foraging \cite{moro_2004}.
+The model shows a non-trivial collective behavior resulting from a mean-field type interaction between heterogeneous agents.
+The behavior of the model has been well understood by a variety of analytical frameworks, such as the crowd-anticrowd theory \cite{hart_2001_1,hart_2001_2}, the replica method \cite{challet_2000_1,marsili_2000,marsili_2001} and the generating functional formalism \cite{coolen_2004,coolen_2006}.